Väneko

 The Väneko is an endangered Swedish breed of dairy cattle.
 It is named for the village of Väne-Ryr in the landskap of Västergötland, in western Sweden.
 It is a traditional domestic Swedish breed, and derives from a group of cattle discovered in the 1990s, at a time when all traditional Swedish horned cattle were thought to have disappeared.

 History

 The Väneko is a traditional domestic Swedish breed.
 It is named for the village of Väne-Ryr in the Vänersborg Municipality of Västra Götaland, in the landskap of Västergötland in western Sweden.

 It derives from a group of cattle discovered in the 1990s, at a time when all traditional Swedish horned cattle were thought to have disappeared.
 There is a programme of recovery and conservation of the breed.
-A herd-book for the breed was established in 1993.
+A herd-book was established in 1993.

 The Väneko is grouped with two other endangered indigenous cattle breeds, the Ringamålako and the Bohuskulla, as Allmogekor, or roughly "Swedish native cattle".
 Conservation and registration of these populations is managed by a society, the Föreningen Allmogekon.

 In 2014 the total Väneko population was reported to be 190.